Last Updated: December 9, 2024

 The house is considered a modern "Pacific lodge" style design, with many classic and high-tech amenities.
 To build Xanadu 2.0, all timber and woodwork were flawless, with acoustics being a priority.
 More than seven types of stone were used.
 All flooring is heated, including walkways and even the driveway.
 There were 300 workers total to complete the home, with one hundred being just electricians.

 Located on the side of a hill overlooking Lake Washington in Medina, Washington, the main house alone is 66,000 square feet.
-The estate has a 60-foot swimming pool with an underwater music system, a 2,500 square-foot gym, a 1,000-square-foot dining room, six kitchens, and a dining hall that can seat 200 people.
+The estate has a 60-foot swimming pool with an underwater music system, a 2,500-square-foot gym, a 1,000-square-foot dining room, six kitchens, and a dining hall that can seat 200 people.
 The room has a wall made of 24 40-inch video screens that combine into one giant image.
 He also has a more intimate dining room at 1,000 square feet that can sit 24 people by a fireplace.

 The home features all kinds of automation, with over 52 miles of optic cables.
-Family members and visitors are set up with a microchip tag that can control the setting for each room they walk into, controlling lighting, heating, music, and even your preference of art on digital displays.
+Family members and visitors are set up with a microchip tag that can control the setting for each room they walk into, controlling lighting, heating, music, and even your preference for art on digital displays.
 All rooms also have their own touchpad to control every aspect of the room.

 Intensive home security is present, with hidden cameras and floor sensors everywhere.
 There are no visible electric outlets, and every door handle was custom-made at a cost of $2,000 apiece.
 Some interior passageway doors weigh over 800 lbs but are balanced for easy opening.